|Official Full Name||protocadherin beta 10|

 |Pathway Name||Pathway Related Protein|

-PCDHB10 has several biochemical functions, for example, calcium ion binding.
+PCDHB10 has several biochemical functions, for example, Content.
 Some of the functions are cooperated with other proteins, some of the functions could acted by PCDHB10 itself.
 We selected most functions PCDHB10 had, and list some proteins which have the same functions with PCDHB10.
 You can find most of the proteins on our site.

 PCDHB10 has direct interactions with proteins and molecules.
 Those interactions were detected by several methods such as yeast two hybrid, co-IP, pull-down and so on.
 We selected proteins and molecules interacted with PCDHB10 here.
 Most of them are supplied by our site.
 Hope this information will be useful for your research of PCDHB10.